 Business continuity is globally understood as the ability of an organization to remain operational during a disruptive event or a disaster.
 A lot has been written about the latter, yet an often-overlooked aspect of business continuity and a business continuity plan is its ability to make provision for events, including business process automation.
 CloudOak’s Plan4Continuity goes beyond disaster recovery and takes care of “normal” but critical business processes such as:

 As a business owner or executive it is essential to plan thoroughly for potential crises – from fire, floods or theft to IT system failures, facilities management, and illness of key staff that can thwart or even render impossible day-to-day operations and service.
 Plan4Continuity includes business continuity plans for critical events and disasters but also potentially disruptive events that every organization should expect to face in their daily operations – not just fires, floods and hackers.
-With good planning, you can minimise the impact of or ideally prevent disruptions in these scenarios.
+With good planning, you can minimize the impact of or ideally prevent disruptions in these scenarios.

 1. Office relocations